codingbanana/FlowMon_drift/ICWMM2018/fullarticle_ICWMM2018.md

 ![](THL-0085_16Q1_surcharging.png)
 Figure 6. breakout detection for THL-0085 for the period of Q1, 2016

 There are two limitations for this method.
-First, due to the non-parametric natural of this method, breakouts at both ends of the time-series cannot be detected (e.g., as shown at the begining of Figure 5), which can be solved by extending the range of the data.
+First, due to the non-parametric natural of this method, breakouts at both ends of the time-series cannot be detected (e.g., as shown at the beginning of Figure 5), which can be solved by extending the range of the data.
 Second, large runoff events may be identified as breakouts (as shown in Figure 7) as the EDM only calculates the rolling median with the nearest neighbors.
 Therefore, an additional smoother may be imperative.

 ![](WHL-0110_14Q2_failure.png)
 Figure 7. breakout detection for WHL-0110 for the period of Q2, 2014